Multi-Source to Multi-Target Decentralized Federated Domain Adaptation: Introduction

 In this paper, we investigate domain adaptation in decentralized FL, with the above considerations and additional network factors such as energy efficiency.
 Our proposed methodology, \textit{Source-Target Determination and Link Formation} (ST-LF), is among the first to jointly (i) determine device source/target classifications, (ii) analyze the link formation problem from sources to targets, and (iii) minimize the total network communication resource consumption.
 Individually, (i), (ii), and (iii) pose several challenges: for example, optimal source/target classification may entail considering targets with labeled data.
 The difficulty is further exacerbated as (i), (ii), and (iii) are intertwined together, i.e., the result of source/target selection directly influences possible link formation regimes and communication resource consumption.

 ST-LF aims to classify devices as either sources or targets by estimating post-training ML error based on the local quantity and quality of data.
-To facilitate this, we develop theoretical bounds for expected post-training ML error and generalization bounds to capture the contribution of source-to-target model transmissions.
-We also develop an privacy-preserving algorithm to compute empirical divergence on labeled and unlabeled data in a manner that does not require transmission of raw data.
-Subsequently, we leverage these theoretical bounds and divergence measures to optimize link formation from multiple sources to multiple targets.
-ST-LF for the first time reveals how communication efficiency requirements influence link formation from sources to targets, and optimizes network communication resource consumption jointly with link formation. }
+To facilitate this, we develop theoretical bounds for expected post-training ML error and generalization bounds to capture the contribution of source-to-target model transmissions. {We also develop an algorithm to compute empirical divergence on labeled and unlabeled data, which offers similar data privacy advantages found in FL by eliminating the need to transmit devices' raw data over the network.} Then, we leverage theoretical bounds and divergence measures to optimize link formation from multiple sources to multiple targets.
+ST-LF for the first time reveals how communication efficiency requirements influence link formation from sources to targets, and optimizes network communication resource consumption jointly with link formation.}